-Applications for the 2020 Australian General Practice Training (AGPT) program open 10:00am Monday 25 March, 2019 and close 10:00am Monday 29 April, 2019.
+Applications for the 2020 AGPT program open 10:00am Monday 25 March, 2019 and close 10:00am Monday 29 April, 2019.

-- How do I apply to the AGPT program?
+How do I apply to the AGPT program?

-Applicants apply for a training place in 2020 through their preferred college; The Australian College of Rural and Remote Medicine (ACRRM) and/or the Royal Australian College of General Practitioners (RACGP).
+Applicants apply for a training place in 2020 through their preferred college; the Australian College of Rural and Remote Medicine (ACRRM) and/or the Royal Australian College of General Practitioners (RACGP).

-- How can I choose to train in the Northern Territory?
+How can I choose to train in the Northern Territory?

 RACGP offers two fellowship options:

 Fellowship of the Royal Australian College of General Practitioners (FRACGP)

-- Available to GP registrars on both general and rural pathway.
+Three years full time, available to GP registrars on both general and rural pathway.

-2. Fellowship in Advanced Rural General Practice (FARGP)
+Fellowship in Advanced Rural General Practice (FARGP)

-- Available qualification to all GP registrars who are completing FRACGP
+Four years full time, available qualification to all GP registrars who are completing FRACGP

 ACRRM offers one fellowship option: